The steps you need to follow to leave POP3 email on the server depends on your version of Outlook.

-In Outlook 2010 (and Outlook 2013), the default is to leave all mail on the server for 14 days.
+In Outlook 2010 and newer, the default is to leave all mail on the server for 14 days.
 This change was made to prevent problems when people set up new accounts and wanted mail left on the server but opened Outlook before setting Outlook to leave mail on the server.
 Once it's downloaded by POP3, it usually can't be put back.
 See Restore POP3 Mail to Server for methods.

-Outlook 2010/2013 users who do not want mail left on the server for 14 days will need to go into More Settings and change it.
+Outlook 2010 and up users who do not want mail left on the server for 14 days will need to go into More Settings and change it.

 - Click on the File tab